1. Blog

 Expert tip

-What should a teenager put on a resume?
 While school grades should feature prominently as this gives an indication of many useful qualities, when a teenager is writing a resume for a first job, their potential employer will be more interested in what they have to say about their personality and what they want to get out of their career.
 Ambition and motivation are everything when you are a teenager, so fill your teenage first job resume with stories of energy, drive and determination.

 How to make a resume for first job after a long career gap

 If you sit down to make your resume after a long gap of 7+ years (for whatever reason), it can somehow feel that you are actually making the resume for your first job.
-None of your long-forgotten experience seems relevant any more and you might even have forgotten how it feels like to work with other people.
+None of your long-forgotten experience seems relevant anymore and you might even have forgotten how it feels like to work with other people.
 That is incredibly daunting.

 Luckily, as you search your memories for relevant stories, making your "first job" resume will not be as tricky as you think.
 Just start by being honest with yourself.
-You have to acknowledge that things will have moved on since you last put on a suit in anger, and you should definitely not try to shoe-horn experience into your story for the sake of it.
+You have to acknowledge that things will have moved on since you last put on a suit in anger, and you should definitely not try to shoehorn the experience into your story for the sake of it.

 How to write a fresher resume: tips and tricks

 It might feel like writing a fresher resume with a seemingly small amount of experience might prove tricky, but once you get going on your story, you will be surprised by the amount that you actually have to tell.
 You may well even struggle to keep it short.
-It is important to maintain a healthy balance between motivations, accomplishments and career objectives.
+It is important to maintain a healthy balance between motivations, accomplishments, and career objectives.
 Here are some resume writing tips to make the most of your personal sales pitch:

-Be honest and factual.
+• Be honest and factual.
 When contemplating what to include in their fresher resume format, a feeling of inadequacy may tempt recent grads to embellish and even invent experiences.
-This is a job search cardinal sin – lying on your resume can lead to you losing your job at a later point.
+This is a job search cardinal sin; lying on your resume can lead to you losing your job at a later point.
 Avoid flowery statements and include as many facts and hard skills as possible.

-Find value in everything you have done.
+• Find value in everything you have done.
 You may feel a little embarrassed to include certain parts of your experience when you write your resume for freshers, but as long as you tease out what is relevant, even something like babysitting can show that you are responsible and trustworthy.
 The hiring manager likely learned a few similar lessons in their younger days.

-Use action verbs and compelling language.
+• Use action verbs and compelling language.
 Think about the sorts of activities in your future role and imagine the sorts of conversations that you will be having in future team meetings.
 Use action verbs and language that you think will be part of the office speak.
 If you do not have much experience to share, making a first job resume using powerful action verbs gives you added dynamism.

-Proofread it (at least) five times.
+• Proofread it (at least) five times.
 Last, but definitely not least, make sure that there are no silly mistakes lurking that could make a hiring manager think twice about your attention to detail.
 This is a basic expectation for any graduate, so don’t fail this test.
-Use software such as Grammarly to make your resume - you won't regret it.
+Use software such as Grammarly to make your resume—you won't regret it.

 Hopefully sitting down to write your first job resume won’t seem so scary now.